awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-objects.rst

 List Objects
 ============

-To get a list of objects within a bucket, use the |s3client| object :methodname:`ListObjects` method.
+To get a list of objects within a bucket, use the |s3client| object :functionname:`ListObjects` function.
 Supply it with a :classname:`ListObjectsRequest` that you set with the name of a bucket to list the contents of.

-The :methodname:`ListObjects` method returns a :classname:`ListObjectsOutcome` object that you can use to get a list of objects in the form of :classname:`Object` instances.
+The :functionname:`ListObjects` function returns a :classname:`ListObjectsOutcome` object that you can use to get a list of objects in the form of :classname:`Object` instances.

 **Includes**